netgen/ezplatform-site-api/docs/reference/configuration.rst

 .. note::

     When fallback is enabled default templates for the primary view will not be used.
-Otherwise the fallback would never happen, because the primary view would always use default templates instead of falling back to the secondary view.
+Otherwise the fallback would never happen, because the primary view would always use the default templates instead of falling back to the secondary view.
+Similarly, when falling back to the secondary view, if its view configuration doesn't match, the default template of the secondary view will be rendered.

 You can also configure fallback manually, per view.
 This is done by configuring a view to render one of two special templates, depending if the fallback is from Site API to eZ Platform views or the